 The National Quality Framework for Early Childhood Education and Care

 In 2009 all Australian Governments agreed to a new National Quality Framework for Early Childhood Education and Child Care.
 This allowed all Australian children, regardless of their location, will get the best possible start in life through access to high quality early childhood education and school age care services.
 The National Quality Framework was in place a new National Quality Standard to ensure high quality and consistent early childhood education and school age care across Australia.

 The National Quality Framework has three parts:

-- a National Quality Standard, that gives families clear information about the quality of early childhood education and school age care services they can expect their children to receive;
+- The National Quality Standards, that gives families clear information about the quality of early childhood education and school age care services they can expect their children to receive;

-- a national quality rating system with five levels Including a quality rating for seven key areas of childhood development; and
+- The National Quality Rating system with five levels Including a quality rating for seven key areas of childhood development; and

-- an Early Years Learning Framework that guides educators and carers in developing play based learning and development activities for children in early childhood education and school age care settings.
+- The Early Years Learning Framework that guides educators and carers in developing play-based learning and development activities for children in early childhood education and school age care settings.